haileemiu/save-my-location/README.md

 ### To Do
 - [ ] delete individual locations
-- [ ] show something other than latitude and longitude
+- [ ] show something other than latitude and longitude (reverse geocode)
-- [ ] link back to the pin
+- [ ] link back to the pin when click on previous locations